Mumbai Trans Harbour Link – Information & Status

 This project has been in the works since the 1990s and several attempts have been made to develop it.
 The project’s foundation stone was laid by Prime Minister Narendra Modi in December 2016, and construction work started in April 2018 for 3 civil packages.

-When completed by L&T and Tata Projects in 2023, MTHL will be the longest bridge / sea link in India.
+When completed by L&T and Tata Projects, MTHL will be the longest bridge / sea link in India.
 85% of the MTHL project’s construction is being financed by JICA which released the first tranche of Rs.
 7910 crore ($1.22bn) in March 2017.

 - Total Estimated Cost: Rs.
 17,843 crore